njeleniauskas/audio-player/readme.md

 **Accessiblity**
-While not extensively tested, the player should be fully accessible to users (aria-labels, keyboard events, etc…).
+The accessibility support of this player robust, and should work for all devices and users.

 **Webkit/iOS/Safari**
 The current implementation of this player is slightly suboptimal as the iOS implementation of the Audio API does not adhere to the W3C standard.
-As such, there are some very buggy behaviors that exists that needed to be fixed, such as unlocking audio processing at the start of the player.
+As such, there are some very buggy behaviors that exist that needed to be fixed, such as unlocking audio processing at the start of the player.

+In addition, it only supports iOS13 macOS 10.15 due to pointer events and `touch-action` css.

 # Future Issues to Resolve
-1. A visual indicator that a track is decoding, or in the process of downloading if landed on is needed.
+1. Adding a visual indicator that a track is decoding, or in the process of downloading.

-2. At present, changing gain rapidly induces zipper noise.
-This may be an API-level problem, but should be eventually investigated.
+2. Updating the loading state to include accessibility communications.
+3. Add Media Session API support for broader control support.